 Q: How do I determine which program is right for myself or family member?

 A: During the intake process, we will assess whether a patient is appropriate for one of our psychiatric programs.
 If we find a patient is not a “good fit” for Compass, we will offer you suggestions for alternative programs.

 Q: Will insurance pay for Compass Health Center?

-A: Compass is in network with BCBS PPO and HMO Illinois, Humana, Cigna and Compsych Insurance Companies.
+A: Compass is in network with BCBS PPO and HMO Illinois, Humana, Cigna, Compsych and University of Chicago Insurance Companies.
 Our Utilization Review Department will work with all insurance companies, whether in our out of network, to pre-authorize and prove medical necessity.
 If we are out of network with your insurance company, Compass will submit claims to most insurance companies, so that you can be reimbursed your out of network benefits.